2024 George 5th

 BACKGROUND

-Georg Heidenreich was ordained as a pastor in Hanover in 1866 in the presence of George V and the royal family, where Martin Luther, father of the Reformation, was ordained in 1507.
-Georg married Anna Meyer, and arrived at Port Adelaide later that year.
-Their new home for the next 44 years was the Manse in Bethany in the Barossa Valley.
-Subsequent generations settled in nearby Vine Vale on the deep sands of the North Para River and planted the now 80-year-old bush-vine grenache, which thrives in this environment producing exemplary delicious fragrance, elegance and lithe tannins.
+Georg Heidenreich was ordained as a pastor in Hanover in 1866, in the presence of George V and the Royal Family.
+Later that year, Georg and his wife, Anna, arrived at Port Adelaide and went on to establish their home at Bethany, in the Barossa Valley.
+Subsequent generations settled in nearby Vine Vale, on the deep sands of the North Para River, where they planted the now 80-year-old bush-vine grenache, which thrives in this environment, producing a wine of exemplary fragrance, elegance and lithe tannins.

 PRODUCT INFORMATION